 Although it is great to have all these wonderful tools, it means absolutely nothing if you don’t use them.
 There is no sense in blocking time on Google Calendar (or any other calendar program) if you don’t use it and stick to it (like I did before).It’s like going to a war zone while you are leaving your firearm safely locked away in your gun-safe at home.
 You have to discipline yourself to actually stick to your schedule and actively use all the tools that are available to you.

 Even if you have blocked time for an activity that only involves yourself – such as time for writing a post – stick to that as if it’s an appointment with your doctor or your lawyer.
 I have made that mistake – when no-one else would be involved in such an activity – to either postpone it or not stop on time for the next activity, thinking that I would make up for it later.
 You never make it up, believe me.

 Don’t Schedule Activities, Meetings or Conferences Back-to-Back

-When you do block time where it involves other people or if there is any travelling involved, don’t schedule meetings or conferences back-to back.
+When you do block time where it involves other people or if there is any traveling involved, don’t schedule meetings or conferences back-to-back.
 If you do that you are in for trouble and your stress levels are going to hit top levels.
 All you need is one delay, and your whole day is turned into chaos.